tomplex/meridian/README.md

 ```

-Supposing you had a shape file with province geometry and the fields above, you could create a `Dataset`
+Supposing you had a shape file with county geometry and the fields above, you could create a `Dataset`
 of `County`s like so:

 ```python